4paradigm/OpenMLDB/docs/en/openmldb_sql/dml/DELETE_STATEMENT.md

 ```

 **Description**
-- `DELETE` statement will delete data fulfilling specific requirements in online table, not all data from the index.
-Only index related to where condition will be deleted.
-For more examples please check [function_boundary](../../quickstart/function_boundary.md#delete).
 - The filter columns specified by `WHERE` must be an index column. if it is a key column, only `=` can be used.

 ## Examples